Frequently Asked Questions

 →Student Association Office (Union EG79)

 Digital copies of all of the packet materials can also be found under the Forms section of this website.

 In your packet, there is a Candidate Checklist that tells you all of the steps you need to take, as well as a timeline of important dates.
 Depending upon the position you are running for, you will need a specific number of signatures from currently enrolled, degree-seeking students.
-You will turn these signature sheets into the SAPS office (Union WG10) for validation and participate in mandatory Campaign Training (held between 26th and 29th of September) before you can begin campaigning.
+You will turn these signature sheets into the SAPS office (Union WG10) for validation and participate in mandatory Campaign Training (held between February 26th and March 2nd) before you can begin campaigning.
 More detailed information is provided on the Candidate Checklist.

 Candidates for all positions must be at least half-time, degree-seeking students, maintain a minimum cumulative GPA of 2.5, and be in good standing with the university.
 If you’re currently on probation through the academic or non-academic misconduct processes, you won’t be able to run.

 You can still campaign for your friends, but you cannot have shared marketing materials.
 Please also note that anyone campaigning on your behalf must also adhere to the Campaign Rules including not campaigning outside of the campaign period.
 The main goals of this change are to (a) simplify the candidacy/campaigning process for students; (b) to encourage an environment in which a wider range of identities and perspectives may exist; (c) to address potential disparities between parties and independent candidates, which can lead to unfair advantages (and, in turn, unfair elections); and (d) to offer every student a better opportunity to run for office, regardless of prior involvement or interpersonal connections.